SmookyzX/SmookyzAP/README.md

 SmookyzAP in action -> https://www.youtube.com/watch?v=ecfqVSuzZu8

-As you can see, I can survive even comas with no devotion and being on top of meteor spam.
+As you can see, I can survive even comas with no devotion while being on top of enemy meteor spam.

 Instructions: